-We seek to suit all our client’s funding needs and as such have a range of funding options available to you.
+Our “no win, no fee” employment solicitors seek to suit all our client’s funding needs, and as such have a range of funding options available to you.
 We will be happy to talk you through each option:

 - Damage based agreement (‘DBA’), sometimes referred to as “no win, no fee”

 - Settlement agreements

 If you require legal advice or support with any of the above, please don’t hesitate to get in touch.
 You can contact our specialist employment solicitors on 0808 164 0808 or request a call back and we will call you.
 If you’re looking for “employment solicitors near me”, you can also view our Office Finder page.

 In general you have three months less one day from the most recent act of discrimination or breach to take action, meaning you should act fast.